domcyrus/rustnet/README.md

 #### macOS DMG Installation

+> **💡 Prefer Homebrew?** If you have Homebrew installed, using `brew install` is easier and avoids Gatekeeper bypass steps.
+See [Homebrew Installation](#option-3-homebrew-installation) for instructions.

 1. **Download** the appropriate DMG for your architecture:
    - `Rustnet_macOS_AppleSilicon.dmg` for Apple Silicon Macs (M1/M2/M3)
    - `Rustnet_macOS_Intel.dmg` for Intel-based Macs